Collisions and Ships

 Précis: A small vessel operator was found guilty of careless operation of a vessel for transiting a narrow pass on the wrong side and creating a close quarters situation with a large passenger ferry.

-The accused was charged with operating a vessel in a careless manner contrary to s.
+Facts: The accused was charged with operating a vessel in a careless manner contrary to s.
 1007 of the Small Vessel Regulations passed under the Canada Shipping Act, 2001.
 The charge arose out of a close quarters situation that developed between the accused’s sailboat and a large ferry in Active Pass.
 The ferry was transiting the pass westbound from Tsawwassen to Swartz Bay on Vancouver Island.
-The accused was transiting the pass eastbound but was on the North side of the pass at the pinch point and at precisely the time the ferry needed to execute a 90 degree turn.
+The accused was transiting the pass eastbound but was on the North side of the pass at the pinch point at precisely the time the ferry needed to execute a 90 degree turn.

 Decision: The accused is guilty.